Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 }
 ```

-Security: `DraggableMixin` will not modify other `XPChronicleDB` keys.
+Security: `DraggableMixin` will not modify other `XPBarEnhancedDB` keys.

 ## 6. Feature extraction mapping (existing `XPBarMixinBase` -> new components)